When to plant Persimmon in Franklin County, IL

 Franklin County, Illinois is in USDA Hardiness Zone 7a.
 The average last spring frost is April 10 and first fall frost is October 20.

-Franklin County County sits in USDA Zone 7a.
+Franklin County sits in USDA Zone 7a.
 Persimmon grows reliably in zones 4a through 9b, so it's a good fit here.

-Can Persimmon grow in Franklin County County's climate?
+Can Persimmon grow in Franklin County's climate?

 Your Franklin County Garden Planner — Free